 How will you set goals and measure them?

 Determine if you will be setting business goals for the year, quarter, or month.
-Set a deadline for when you’ll share these goals with your business accountability partner.
+Set a deadline for when you’ll share these goals with them.

 Here are a few characteristics that you will see in a successful accountability partner: